19hours/sg-statutes/Acts/Income Tax Act.md

 [21/2003]

-(6) Where writing-down allowances in respect of any IRU have been made to any person under this section and, before or at the end of the writing-down period for the IRU, any of the following events occurs:
+(6) Where writing‑down allowances in respect of any IRU have been made to any person under this section and, before or at the end of the writing-down period for the IRU, any of the following events occurs:

 (a) the IRU comes to an end without subsequent renewal by the person;